CenturyLinkCloud/Ecosystem/Blueprints/Blueprint Broker/README_bpmailer.md

 Results in the following email:
 ![alt text][md_assets/bpmailer_exmaple_email.png]

-Starting from the email msg and css inside the [examples](examples) directory will deliver a good multi-client experience.
-This template is basded on
+Starting from the email message and css inside the [examples](examples) directory will deliver a good multi-client experience.
+This template is based on the
+[ZURB](http://zurb.com/playground/responsive-email-templates) responsive email templates.  bpmailer includes a css inliner to easy flexibility and decrease time to implement.

+# Using bpmailer inside your CenturyLink Cloud Blueprints
+Assume the following scenario